adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 del foo.txt
 ```

-If you have troubles at this point, then you should consult your OS and printer system documentation to try to find a working print command.
+If you have troubles at this point, then you should consult your OS and printer system documentation to try to find a working echo command.

 ### Using a PrintConnector

-To print receipts from PHP, use the most applicable [PrintConnector](https://github.com/mike42/escpos-php/tree/master/src/Mike42/Escpos/PrintConnectors) for your setup.
+To echo receipts from PHP, use the most applicable [PrintConnector](https://github.com/mike42/escpos-php/tree/master/src/Mike42/Escpos/PrintConnectors) for your setup.
 The connector simply provides the plumbing to get data to the printer.

 For example, a `NetworkPrintConnector` accepts an IP address and port: